Suspect charged with five murders in shotgun attack on Maryland newsroom

 “As much as I’m going to try to articulate how traumatizing it is to be hiding under your desk, you don’t know until you’re there and you feel helpless,” Davis said.

+Authorities responded to the scene within a minute of the shooting, and Ramos was arrested while also hiding under a desk with the shotgun on the floor nearby, police said.

-After the shooting, police in Baltimore and New York City deployed extra officers to the offices of major media outlets as a precaution.
+After the shooting, police in Baltimore and New York City deployed extra officers outside major media outlets as a precaution.

 Capital Gazette runs several newspapers out of its Annapolis office.
 They include one of the oldest newspapers in the United States, The Gazette, which traces its origins back to 1727.

-The newspapers published by the company, part of the Tronc Inc media group, have focused on local news in the shadows of two much larger competitors, the Washington Post and Baltimore Sun.
+The newspapers published by the company, part of the Tronc Inc (TRNC.O) media group, have focused on local news in the shadows of two much larger competitors, the Washington Post and Baltimore Sun.

-Additional reporting by Brendan O'Brien in Milwaukee and Doina Chiacu in Washington; Editing by Richard Balmforth and Jeffrey Benkoe
+Additional reporting by Brendan O'Brien in Milwaukee, Doina Chiacu in Washington, and Gina Cherelus in New York; Editing by Richard Balmforth and Jeffrey Benkoe